robertobermejo/robertobermejo.github.io/content/post/Hugo-plus-Github-equals-to-Hello-World.md

 git push origin editor
 {{< /codeblock >}}

-Some minutes later on github actions should have the following appear.
+Some minutes later, github's actions should have the following appearance.

-{{< image classes="fancybox" src="/github/actions_configured.png" thumbnail-width="80%" title="Image of github settings after activate the branch and setting the custom domain option" >}}
+{{< image classes="fancybox" src="/github/actions_configured.png" thumbnail-width="80%" title="Image of github settings after activating the branch and setting the custom domain option" >}}

 And that's all.